-The Git source configuration type is implemented as an external type.
+Use the Git source configuration type (SCT) to load artifacts from a Git repository.
+The Git SCT is implemented as an external type.

 |Repository URL||Enter the base URL for the Git repository.|